Frequently Asked Questions

 What is the Tron Main Net?

 The Tron main net is a network of computers that run the Tron blockchain.
-The Tron blockchain is a permanent record of transactions between the addresses that can be created with 64 character keys.
-It is built on 100 Billion coins of the Tron cryptocurrency, known as TRX, and its derivative tokens.
-The blockchain also allows the creation of 'smart contracts' and a Virtual Machine that provides CPU, memory and storage to distributed applications, or dapps.
+The Tron blockchain is a permanent ledger of transactions, sometimes called an immutable record between the addresses that have been created with cryptography.
+The ledger keeps track of the 100 Billion cryptocurrency coins, known as TRX, that were minted when the blockchain started up.
+The blockchain also allows the creation of custom tokens and 'smart contracts' which execute code using a Virtual Machine that provides CPU, memory and storage to distributed applications.

 What is the Community Node project?

 Community Node works to build the Tron community by providing tools and services which are useful and speed up the dapp development process.
 Our first project was the Keystore Recovery Tool that lets you create a new tronscan keystore file.
 Other projects we are working on are an Airdrop GUI application to send TRX or Tokens to Tron addresses based on a list of token holders or candidate voters, and trondata.io which will make available "big data," indexed searches and time saving API's no longer available on standard Tron nodes.
 We educate the Tron community with articles, like how to create and run a witness node, basics of the bancor exchanges, strategies for a successful token, and a guide to using tronweb to send TRX.

 Our Mission is to become an intellectual asset for the community as well as for those who come after us.
 We ask that you vote for us as a trusted Tron Super Representative, which will allow us to help the Tron community, new developers, and you!
 If elected to Super Representative, we will use our block rewards to fund our IT costs and our project initiatives, starting with TronData.